 You can find my curriculum vitae here.

 At the end of her poem, “Patchwork,” Irish poet Eavan Boland writes, “ But is it craft or art?”
-Although Boland is talking about quilting, the same question could be asked about most made things, be they books or burlap bags.
 The line between craft and art is often a blurry one—a constellation of tensions, as Boland’s poem suggests, between technology and the hand, history and memory, and beauty and labor.
 My book-in-progress, Crafting Modernity, argues that art processes, and the specific materials involved in those processes, have given women writers critical tools for disrupting narratives and ideologies that enable oppression and violence, from gender and race discrimination to the total war of WWII.